yunu121/moisture-sensor/README.md

 Modifications
 -------------
 Modifications will need to be made to work for a specific setup.
 The pump module ([pump.c](https://github.com/yunu121/moisture-sensor/blob/main/main/pump.c) and [pump.h](https://github.com/yunu121/moisture-sensor/blob/main/main/pump.h)) has been **intentionally left blank (with a few code snippets that may be helpful) and is up to your own interpretation**, depending on what your setup is.
 I recommend using a 5v brushless water pump with a relay or MOSFET board.\
-The number of maximum sensors is defined as 1 by default, but can be modified to accomodate more sensors, up to three in [user_config.h](https://github.com/yunu121/moisture-sensor/blob/main/main/user_config.h).\
+The number of maximum sensors is defined as 1 by default, but can be modified to accomodate more sensors, up to a maximum of three in [user_config.h](https://github.com/yunu121/moisture-sensor/blob/main/main/user_config.h).\
 **Note: If you don't want to attach a water pump, the only functionality would be viewing the plant status on the LED strip and on the HTTP server, and watering would have to be done manually.**